That dollar amount results from a 34.2% increase compared to $4.8 billion five years prior during 2020.

 - Unicomer Group (international retailer)

 Another key indicator of a country’s economic performance is its unemployment rate.
-El Salvador’s unemployment rate averaged 5.5% for 2023, up from an average 5% in 2022, based on International Monetary Fund statistics.
+El Salvador’s unemployment rate averaged 5.216% for 2024, equal to the average 5.216% in 2023 based on International Monetary Fund statistics.

 El Salvador’s capital city is San Salvador.